-Section 6.
+Section 7.
 Closing.
-At 9:00 a.m., California time, on \\\\\\, 2021 or at such other time or on such other date as shall have been mutually agreed upon by the County, the District and the Underwriter (the "Closing" or the "Closing Date"), the County will deliver, or cause to be delivered, to the Underwriter, through the facilities of DTC, or as the County, the District and the Underwriter may otherwise mutually agree upon, the Bonds in fully registered book-entry form, duly executed and registered in the name of Cede & Co., as nominee of DTC, and at the offices of Dannis Woliver Kelley ("Bond Counsel"), in Sacramento, California, the other documents hereinafter mentioned; and the Underwriter will accept such delivery and pay the purchase price thereof in immediately available funds by wire transfer to or upon the order of the District.
+At 9:00 a.m., California time, on , 2021 or at such other time or on such other date as shall have been mutually agreed upon by the District and the Underwriter (the "Closing"), the District will deliver to the Underwriter, through the facilities of DTC, or as the District and the Underwriter may otherwise mutually agree upon, the Bonds in fully registered book-entry form, duly executed and registered in the name of Cede & Co., as nominee of DTC, and at the offices of Dannis Woliver Kelley ("Bond Counsel"), in Sacramento, California, the other documents hereinafter mentioned; and the Underwriter will accept such delivery and pay the purchase price thereof, as provide in Section 1, in immediately available funds by wire transfer to or upon the order of the District.